 During the IME visit, the insurance company’s doctor will examine your medical condition, symptoms, the treatments you took, as well as the tests you performed, including your MRI reports, X-rays, and CT scans.
 They’ll also check your medical history for any relevant medical information that testifies that your injury wasn’t caused by a work accident.

 Also, there won’t be the doctor-patient relationship you’re used to in regular medical appointments.
-The visit will be short, not exceeding 30 minutes, and everything will be recorded, so you should be aware of anything you say in the examination room, as it could be held against you later, and you’ll find out in the report.
+The visit will be short, not exceeding 30 minutes, and everything will be recorded, so you should be aware of anything you say in the examination or waiting room, as it could be held against you later, and you’ll find out in the report.